Arame-create/Bloomberg-API-for-Data-Extraction-and-Preprocessing-BRVM-Stock-Exchange/README.md

 ## OVERVIEW

-This repository contains an interactive Jupyter Notebook designed analyze market data from Bloomberg (BBG).
+This repository contains an interactive Jupyter Notebook designed to analyze market data from Bloomberg (BBG).

 **DONNEES SUR BBG-3.ipynb**